Click the image to see a single basket block at 100%.

 DO NOT SKIP THIS NEXT STEP!

 Protect your ironing surface and your iron's sole plate.
-Use scrap fabric, muslin or even parchment paper to cover your ironing surface.
+Use scrap fabric, muslin, freezer paper or even parchment paper to cover your ironing surface.
 This will prevent a mess if any glue seeps out around the edges.

-Lay your fabric and template on the ironing board, fabric on the board, template facing up.
+Lay your fabric and template on the ironing board, fabric on the board, un-glued side of the template facing up.
 Place a piece of parchment paper or an applique pressing sheet on top of this so that your iron will never touch the template.

-With your iron on a cotton setting without steam, with an up and down motion press this unit until the glue is dry.
+With your iron on a cotton setting without steam and an up-and-down motion press this unit until the glue is dry.

 The final result is a nice flat, rigid applique shape whose edges are easy to turn.